bloomberg/phabricator-tools/README.md

     ..
 Arcyd sees 'ph-review' branch, creates a review based on commits ..

     .. the reviewer approves ..
     ..
-Arcyd see approval, lands the changes on master, deletes branch ..
+Arcyd sees approval, lands the changes on master, deletes branch ..

 Install Phabricator in one step
 -------------------------------

-To get up and running quickly, a vagrant configuration is included for creating a new Linux VM and making a fully working Phabricator installation;
-including all it's dependencies, i.e. Apache, MySQL.
+To get up and running quickly, a Vagrant configuration is included for creating a new Linux VM and making a fully working Phabricator installation, including all its dependencies, i.e. Apache, MySQL.

-If you want to provision an existing VM or machine with Phabricator you can also use the puppet configuration directly.
+If you want to provision an existing VM or machine with Phabricator you can also use the included Puppet configuration directly.

 __To create a new local VM serving up Phabricator__